-In this tutorial (Part 1 of 2) we will create an Adam and Eve scene with warm colors and rays of light.
+In this Photoshop manipulation tutorial we will create an Adam and Eve scene with warm colors and rays of light.
 We learn some advanced masking techniques so get your selections tools ready.
 Let’s get started then.

 Final Image Preview